sinaabdi/Banking-System/architucture.md

 ## Error handling

-A single `GlobalExceptionHandler` maps exceptions to HTTP responses: `NoSuchElementException` -> 404, `IllegalArgumentException` -> 400, anything else -> 500 (logged server-side with full detail; the caller only sees a generic message).
+A single `GlobalExceptionHandler` maps exceptions to HTTP responses: `NoSuchElementException` -> 404, `IllegalArgumentException` -> 400, `AuthenticationException` -> 401 (wrong credentials, unknown username, or a disabled account), `AccessDeniedException` -> 403 (a valid, authenticated caller who isn't the owner or an admin - see Authentication & Authorization above), anything else -> 500 (logged server-side with full detail; the caller only sees a generic message).

 ## API docs